 Are they being serious?

 This is the reality of what they are doing.
-If you paid £180 to have a new part fitted to your washing machine, and the repair company only gave you a 3 (or even 6) month guarantee, but the part failed after 8 months would they seriously expect you to pay another £180 to have it fixed?
-Surely no customer would stand for that yet that’s the reality of it.
-If such a company says of course they wouldn’t expect you to pay another £180 to replace a brand new part they sold you then – why is the guarantee only 3 months?
+If you paid £200 to have a new part fitted to your washing machine, and the repair company only gave you a 3 (or even 6) month guarantee, but the part failed after 8 months they are saying that you will have to pay another £200 to have it fixed.
+Surely no customer would stand for that, yet that’s the reality of it.
+If such a company says they wouldn’t expect you to pay another £200 to replace a brand new part they sold you then – why is the guarantee only 3 months?
 What’s the point?
-Sadly many will indeed insist that, “sorry, it’s out of guarantee now”.

-In such a case you can easily argue that it wasn’t fit for its purpose and did not last for a “reasonable” time under the sale of goods act.
-Within the first 6 months, it may also be possible to argue that the motor had an inherent fault under the new 2002 consumer rights addition (applicable since March 2003) which says if a new product goes faulty within 6 months of purchase, it is assumed that the part must have been inherently faulty from the day of purchase unless the seller can prove otherwise.
-There’s no reason why this shouldn’t apply equally to a new part as it does to a complete appliance.
+In such a case you can easily argue that it wasn’t fit for its purpose and did not last for a “reasonable” time under the Consumer Rights Act 2015.
+Within the first 6 months, it may also be possible to argue that the motor had an inherent fault.
+If a new product goes faulty within 6 months of purchase, it is assumed that the part must have been inherently faulty from the day of purchase – unless the seller can prove otherwise.
+There’s no logical reason why this shouldn’t apply equally to a new part as it does to a complete appliance.